 12. In 1965, Douglass was honored on a USPS stamp.

-The stamp was designed during the Civil Rights movement by Walter DuBois Richards, and was based on a photograph provided by Douglass’ family.
+The stamp was designed during the Civil Rights movement of the 1960s by Walter DuBois Richards, and was based on a photograph provided by Douglass’ family.

 13. Washington Douglass Commonwealth?